 The Social Security Administration (SSA) maintains a Listing of Impairments.
 The list contains conditions that qualify for Social Security Disability (SSD) benefits.
-Some of the conditions will automatically qualify for disability benefits.
+Some conditions will automatically be eligible for disability benefits.
+Unfortunately, applying for SSD benefits is challenging.

+Many applicants get a denial on the first try.
+But specific medical conditions will qualify for expedited approval.
 To qualify for benefits, you will need to prove your disability.
 You’ll also need to meet the SSA’s conditions for approval.
 If you need help with your application, contact a Social Security Disability lawyer.

-Which Conditions Do the Social Security Administration Automatically Approve?
+Conditions the Social Security Administration Automatically Approve

 Compassionate Allowances reduce the applicant’s waiting time.
-The listed conditions are very severe.
-Compassionate Allowances help the sufferer get benefits sooner.
+However, the listed conditions are very severe.
+You can check the Compassionate Allowances list for your condition.
+Your application process will probably be faster if it’s on the list.

 Compassionate Allowances Conditions